Jetpack-Ready/BalancedFrameWellness/README.md

 3. Figure out how to make sure she's coming up in maps and stuff for "chiropractor" "massage" "functional dry needling" "webster certified"
 4. Learn about buying packages through Square and track visits/appointments etc
 5. Learn about scheduling, payments, dealing with cash, etc

+# Eventually
+* Create a project with Bootstrap 4 source (and Jekyll, Gulp, Jade, etc)